colmbaston/polytile/README.md

 ![Five Colours](./five-colours.png)

-The maximum number of colours that I've observed the algorithm to use is currently six.
+The maximum number of colours that I've observed the colouring algorithm using is currently six.
-Please let me know if you find an example where the algorithm needs more than this.
+Please let me know if you find an example which requires more than this.